judasgutenberg/networked_spellingbee/README.md

 # networked_spellingbee
 This open source Spelling Bee allows you to play the day's New York Times Spelling Bee without a New York Times account.
 How is this possible?
 All the information to play the game is on the "demo" page that NYT serves to people without accounts.
 I take that data and spin up a game!

-This version allows you to log in and continue play on a different machine.
+This version allows you to log in, see the progress of others playing the same installation of the game, and continue play on a different machine.

 ![alt text](spellingbee_screengrab.jpg?raw=true)